freqhorn/hornspec/README.md

 * `make` (again) to build FreqHorn

 The binary of FreqHorn can be found at `build/tools/deep/`.
-Run `./tools/deep/deephorn --help` for the usage info.
+Run `./tools/deep/freqhorn --help` for the usage info.

-Inductive Validity Cores
+MinimizIng Generated Invariants
 ========================

 Solutions discovered by FreqHorn can be further minimized using the FreqHorn-IVC utility: